harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 ## Connect External System  to sink Enriched Events from  Confluent Cloud using Connector

-You can create  Sink connector either through CLI or Confluent Cloud web UI.
+You can create a Sink connector either through CLI or Confluent Cloud web UI.

 <details>
     <summary><b>CLI</b></summary>